sportdogfood/ringstatus/docs/wec_remaining_work_contract_2026-06-04.md

 The API should only request the fields in the manifest.
 The frontend should never receive unused Airtable fields.

+## Two-Way Add/Edit Contract

+Some modules are not just state toggles.
+They are two-way add/edit modules and must be designed as editors from the start.

+Known two-way modules:

+- `customize_ui`
+- `horse_profiles` / `horses_rosters_ui`
+- `comments_ui`
+- any future admin/config page approved for direct editing

+Rules:

+- Add and edit are first-class actions.
+- Every add/edit action needs allowed create/write fields.
+- Every add/edit action needs validation before Airtable write.
+- Every add/edit action needs an audit/log row.
+- The UI must distinguish display state from edit state.
+- The current/display table remains the display source.
+- The log table remains the audit trail.
+- Do not use logs as the display source.

 ## Pak Groups Blueprint Contract

 Each page/view needs these records in `pak_groups`: